 'Flybe Plus' class - 1 item of hold luggage of up to 23 kg per bag

 Flybe Check-In Information

-Although onboard service and amenities are the same in Economy Class regardless of the ticket type that you purchase, Flybe offers a number of different ticket types that give passengers extra perks on their ticket.
+Although onboard service and amenities are the same in Economy Class regardless of the ticket type that you purchase, Flybe offered a number of different ticket types that give passengers extra perks on their ticket.
 The three different types of tickets were:

 Prior to the relaunch of Flybe, the airline didn't offer a personal TV or overhead cabin TV on their flights.
 However, there was an in-flight magazine called Flight Time for passengers to read and enjoy.
 In addition, passengers were welcome to bring their personal devices in their cabin baggage, as long as they were used only when in flight mode.
-Flybe also didn't provide WiFi to its passengers on board.

-Previously the airline offered their Spend&Fly membership which was part of the Avios airline alliance.
+Previously the airline offered its Spend&Fly membership which was part of the Avios airline alliance.
 However, this has since been terminated.
 A new frequent flyer program was to be adopted after the rebrand to Virgin Connect but this never happened as Flybe ceased operations.

 It is currently unknown if Flybe will form any partnerships or join an airline alliance.